 How big is too big?

+High-density high-rise housing has been promoted by urban planners around the country for decades as the antidote to urban sprawl.
 Apartment towers of unlimited height are permitted by the planning code in Surfers Paradise and wholeheartedly embraced by developers with an appetite for risk.
-High-density high-rise housing has been promoted by urban planners for decades as the antidote to urban sprawl.
 But let’s face it, per capita, multi-storey apartment towers have the highest greenhouse gas emissions of all housing types in Australia.

 When it comes to building codes there is limited will by both the parties who are responsible for enacting the regulations and those who are bound to comply with them, to improve beyond the bare minimum ‘deemed-to-satisfy (DTS) solution’.
 By the way, the ‘DTS’ solutions are not mandatory; and are often neither the cheapest nor smartest ways to meet the ‘performance’ code which is mandatory.
-Achingly slow to change, out-dated codes still allow new buildings to be fitted with gas water, pool and spa heating, and cooking despite all-electric alternatives being available.
+Achingly slow to change, out-dated codes still allow new buildings to be fitted with gas for heating water, pools and spas and for cooking despite all-electric alternatives being available.

 Changes to the National Construction Code due to be adopted this year aim to “minimise future barriers to electrification should this be desired by a future building user”.
 It is unfathomable to me that the proponents of these most energy-intensive buildings are not doing their utmost to ensure they are set up for a sustainable future with power-conserving design and renewable energy solutions from Day One.
-Instead, they are happy to allow future occupants of the buildings under construction right now to be locked into expensive and dirty power by design, leaving owners corporations with potentially onerous technology retrofits to replace services such as significant users of gas and other baked-in energy users, down the track.
+Instead, they are happy to allow future occupants of the buildings under construction right now to be locked into expensive and dirty power by design, leaving owners corporations with potentially onerous technology retrofits to replace services that are significant users of gas like water heating and cooking, and other baked-in energy users, down the track.
 I think that’s one positive feedback loop residents would rather avoid.

 Cleaner and quieter

 We definitely know cars are getting larger, but in the long run, vehicles of all kinds will run cleaner and be quieter as well.
 People all over the country are switching to electric vehicles (EVs).
-While residents of existing apartment buildings are living in energy-intensive power liabilities, it’s possible for households in detached homes and other types of smaller strata arrangements to reduce their home energy bills to almost nothing, and with their EV’s, their fuel bill is literally non-existent as well.
+While residents of existing apartment buildings are living in energy-intensive power liabilities with few options for charging EVs at home, it’s possible for households in detached homes and other types of smaller strata arrangements to reduce their home energy bills to almost nothing, and with their EV’s, their fuel bill is literally non-existent as well.

 But precisely because house-owners have embraced rooftop solar and battery storage with gusto, strata apartment households may be able to share in some of the financial benefits of renewable energy that those occupying detached houses are enjoying.
 Across Australia, around one in four detached dwellings generate and store enough power to offset virtually all their electricity consumption, and share it to the grid during the day when generation is highest.
 Even without solar, it may be possible for strata owners corporations to store this excess renewable energy in batteries for later use.